-Project HOPE has delivered essential medical supplies to Abaco’s Marsh Harbour Community Clinic, including trauma supplies, gauze, bandages, diapers, cleaning supplies, insulin needles and phenobarbital.
-Additionally, we have delivered more than 2,000 hygiene kits donated by MAP International to shelters in Nassau and on Grand Bahama Island.
-These kits include items like shampoo, soap, a toothbrush, deodorant, washcloth and a first-aid kit.
+Project HOPE has delivered essential medical supplies to Abaco’s Marsh Harbour Community Clinic, including gauze, bandages, diapers, cleaning supplies, insulin needles and phenobarbital.
+Additionally, we have delivered tens of thousands of hygiene kits donated by MAP International and the Church of Latter-day Saints to various shelters, as well as pharmaceuticals and supplies to the Ministry of Health.

 Project HOPE has the ability to rapidly get shipments approved, cleared and distributed and continues to accept offers of donated goods, including medical equipment, medical supplies, pharmaceuticals, water purification units and hygiene kits.

 You can help!

 Our ability to respond quickly when hurricanes, earthquakes and other natural disasters strike, even as we continue our lifesaving work around the world, depends on the generosity of people like you.

 Please make a generous donation to our Global Health Emergency Fund today.
 You’ll help us prepare for emergencies before they happen and respond quickly when disaster strikes, so we can help communities around the world when we’re needed most.